micahchoo/micahchoo.github.io/_notes/Projects/Srishti Studio Notes.md

 - [The monkey that did everything on his own - Malay](https://prethesis-a3.vercel.app)
 - [Single Screen Theatres - Sakshi Joshi](https://sakshijsh8.wixsite.com/sakshi-joshi/single-screen-theatres)
 - [Chickpet Field Visit - HCD Sem 7 — Felt](https://felt.com/map/Chickpet-Field-Visit-HCD-Sem-7-ekx6paEpSTmd1UZNCTj13B?lat=12.968386&lon=77.577884&zoom=16.41)
-### Modes of Engagement (in no particular order)

-1. Reading and Annotating
--   Learning to read histories, presents, people, places, artifacts, narratives

--   Cross-annotating your archive with reflections of your identity

-2. Mapping and Seeing

--   Exploring different ways of seeing

--   Mapping these different ways that you are seeing things in different dimensions - spatial, temporal, cultural, across sounds, smells, sights, sense of a place, safe spaces

-3. Participating and Being

--   Understanding what it might mean to “be” in the space in different ways - customers, sightseers, designers, outsiders, artists etc.

--   How do these roles that you occupy inform your practice

--   What would it mean to participate in any of these roles

-4. Making and Bridging

--   Making as a way of communicating

--   Making as a way of thinking collectively

--   Making as participating

--   Making as reaching out

-5. Archiving and Exhibiting

--   Archival artifacts for the collective memory of your engagement

--   Remembering how your practice is informed by your reflection

-6. Participatory and Collaborative

-7. Co-creating and Co-learning

-### Capabilities

-1. Speculate: Take risks while constructing plausible concepts even with limited information.

-2. See & Connect: Consciously unearth and combine diverse experiences and knowledge forms.

-3. Be Honest: Be aware of and transparent in articulating your position.

-4. Make: Bring about that-which-does-not-yet-exist; bring artifacts, things, and people into novel assemblages as critical vehicles of inquiry.

-### Weekly Seeings and Doings

-Week 1

-Orienting,  Visiting the site, Signing up

-Week 2

-Building an Abstract, Co-creating an evaluation and assessment process, Visiting the site and preparing for mapping exercises, Reading Literature

-Week 3

-Building a field guide, Mapping exercise, Starting a Journal,  Building Artifacts, Identifying and introducing to collaborators and stakeholders, building a structure for your archive, cross-annotating each other’s maps and archival system

-Week 4

-Mapping Exercise, Annotating, Building Artifacts A1 Examination, journal

-Week 5

-A1 examination, Adding post a1 reflections to your journal

-Week 6

-Cross-annotating journals, Making processes in-situ, adding annotation to your archive

-Week 7

-Ways of Being, cross-reading of your position, your experience on-site and your theoretical and practical studies, co-iterating with collaborators

-Week 8

-New makings participating on the basis of cross-reading,

-Week 9

-A2 Examination

-Week 10

-A2 Examination

-Week 11

-Start this iteration of your response artifact, present and iterate with collaborators

-Week 12

-Add to the archive small snippets as you go

-Week 13

-Polish your response artifact and the archive

-Week 14

-Polish your response artifact and the archive

-Week 15

-A3 Examination

-### Learning Outcomes

-1. Responsiveness as a methodological toolkit

-2. Formulating a proposal and implementing

-3. Giving forms to your identity as a practitioner in time and space

-4. Developing new ways to look at humans and technologies and their interactions

-5. Observing and connecting between different patterns in theory and practice or the lack thereof

-6. More ways to derive metaphors from outside to inform your practice

-7. Building a sense for collaborative making and doing
+# Modes of Engagement

+## 1. Reading and Annotating
+- This involves gaining an understanding of various histories, current scenarios, individuals, locations, objects, and narratives.
+- It encourages you to cross-reference your archive with reflections on your own identity.

+## 2. Mapping and Seeing
+- This mode is about discovering diverse perspectives.
+- It includes the task of mapping these distinct viewpoints across various dimensions, including spatial, temporal, and cultural dimensions, and across various senses - such as sounds, smells, and sights.

+## 3. Participating and Being
+- This mode encourages you to understand and experience various roles within a space, including roles as customers, sightseers, designers, outsiders, artists, and more.
+- It asks you to consider how these roles you adopt impact your practices.
+- It encourages active participation and involvement in these various roles.

+## 4. Making and Bridging
+- Here, the focus is on creation as a means of communication and collective thinking.
+- The act of creation is seen as a form of participation and reaching out to others.

+## 5. Archiving and Exhibiting
+- This mode involves the creation of archival artifacts that capture the collective memory of your engagements.
+- It also includes reflecting on how your practices are informed by these archival artifacts.

+## 6. Participatory and Collaborative
+- This mode emphasizes engagement that involves shared decision-making and action with others.

+## 7. Co-creating and Co-learning
+- This mode involves the shared creation of artifacts or knowledge and learning from each other in the process.

+# Capabilities

+## 1. Speculate
+- The ability to construct plausible concepts in the face of risk and limited information.

+## 2. See & Connect
+- The ability to deliberately uncover and merge diverse experiences and forms of knowledge.

+## 3. Be Honest
+- The ability to be self-aware and transparent in expressing your position.

+## 4. Make
+- The ability to create new artifacts, things, and relationships that did not previously exist as tools of critical inquiry.

+# Weekly Activities

+The outlined course involves weekly activities ranging from orientation and site visits, to building abstracts and co-creating evaluation processes.
+The activities also include exercises in mapping, reading literature, journaling, and artifact creation.
+The course encourages active participation with collaborators and stakeholders and continual engagement with the archive.

+# Learning Outcomes

+Through these modes of engagement and capabilities, the following outcomes are expected:

+1. Development of a toolkit based on responsiveness as a methodology.
+2. The ability to formulate and implement a proposal.
+3. The ability to express your identity as a practitioner in space and time.
+4. New perspectives on human and technology interactions.
+5. The ability to observe and make connections between different patterns in theory and practice.
+6. Improved skills in deriving metaphors to inform your practice.
+7. Enhanced sense for collaborative creation and action.

+This structure provides a comprehensive framework for engagement, capability building, weekly activities, and anticipated learning outcomes.
 -
 ### Reading List
 [[Srishti SDB Studio - Reading List]]